Download PDF version

 Increased participation alone helped Miller overcome her budget concerns of the previous year.
 Lower food costs from the NutriStudents K-12 market basket compounded the turnaround.

 “In our first year with NutriStudents K-12, I had money left in the budget at the end of the year,” she said.
 “I don’t think I ever had that happen before.
-My budget surplus the following year was about $90,000.
+My budget surplus the following year was even more!
 With the surplus, I bought two new milk coolers and did maintenance that wasn't originally budgeted.
 Just the cost savings alone makes NutriStudents K-12 worth it.”